ty-hayes-82/simulation/scripts/optimization/STAFFING_POLICY_OPTIMIZATION.md

   - failed_mean ≤ `--max-failed-rate`
   - p90_mean ≤ `--max-p90` (ignored if not available)
 - Increase `--runs-per` for tighter intervals and higher certainty.
+- By default, borderline aggregates (within 0.02 of `--target-on-time`) trigger an automatic confirmation rerun with more runs to tighten confidence.

 ---